 For Short Fishing Trips

-As briefly explained above, soaking time of your baits for shorter day sessions can be kept to a minimum.
-Of course, it’s good to have some ready soaked baits in your arsenal.
+As briefly explained above, the soaking time of your baits for shorter day sessions can be kept to a minimum.
+Of course, it’s good to have some readily soaked baits in your arsenal.

 Those can have soaked for a couple of hours, or perhaps a day or two in advance.
 That will give them enough attraction to draw in fish that are already near your swim and can produce bites fairly quickly.